Metric uniformization of morphisms of Berkovich curves

 \subsubsection{Metric structure and the multiplicity}

+Now, let us formulate the goals of this paper in precise terms.
 Assume that $f\:Y\to X$ is a finite morphism between nice Berkovich curves (see \ref{nicesec}) over an algebraically closed ground field $k$.
-Note that $Y$ and $X$ possess a natural metric and $f$ is piecewise monomial on intervals $I\subset Y$ with respect to this metric by \cite[Lemma~3.6.8]{CTT}.
-Our aim is to find a "finite combinatorial" description of $f$ as a piecewise monomial map between metric graphs.
-Note that the slope of $f|_I$ at $y$ is the multiplicity $n_f(y)$ of $f$ at $y$ by \cite[Lemma~3.5.8]{CTT}, hence the metric structure of $f$ is described by the multiplicity function $n_f\:Y\to\bfN$, or just by the loci $N_{f,\ge d}$ of points $y\in Y$ of multiplicity at least $d$.
+Note that $Y$ and $X$ possess a natural exponential metric and $f$ is piecewise monomial on intervals $I\subset Y$ with respect to this metric; for example, see \cite[Lemma~3.6.8]{CTT}.
+Also, there is a natural multiplicity function $n_f\:Y\to\bfN$ associated with $f$, see \S\ref{multsec}.

+Our aim is to find a ``finite combinatorial" description of $f$ as a piecewise monomial map between metric graphs.
+If $f|_I$ is of a constant slope $m$ then $n_f=|m|$ almost everywhere on $I$ (e.g., this follows from \cite[Lemma~3.5.8]{CTT}).
+In particular, the metric structure of $f$ is described by the multiplicity function $n_f\:Y\to\bfN$, or just by the loci $N_{f,\ge d}$ of points $y\in Y$ of multiplicity at least $d$.